skuligowski/md-docs/README.md

 Type: 'String'
 Default: no default

 Intermediate directory to which the html content is generated from all found markdown files.
-The structure of the that directory is based on *yaml headers* for each markdown file.
+The structure of the that directory is based on *yaml headers* of each markdown file.

 If the `docsDestDir` option is not specified then the html content is generaded to a system-specific temp directory and served from there.
-Temp directory is cleared after stopping the md-docs process.
+The temporary directory is cleared after the md-docs process is terminated.